Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 #### Translation

 **Translation of Declarations**
-Assign storage and data type to local variables
+Assign storage and data type to local variables.

+using the declared data type
+- Determine amount of storage needed
+- Assign each variable a relative offset from the start of the activation record of the procedure